 - You can mark the checkboxes like below to count the attendance.

-2. Apply Fill Handle Tool to Add Multiple Checkboxes in Excel without Using Developer
+2. Applying Fill Handle Tool to Insert Multiple Checkboxes in Excel

 Let’s pay attention to the steps below to learn this technique.